 Animal print makes entry into the fashion jungle – for yet another season

 Animal print.
 A style that has been on top of the trend list for a few seasons now.
 Before you move on brushing this style as a thing of the past, let us tell you why this trend is going to get carried over well into the next season.
-(And why we will be having it in our spring/summer 2020 collection.)
+(And why we have it in our spring/summer 2020 collection.)

 One advantage of animal print is that it offers a lot of flexibility and you can mix-and-match with different animal prints or solid colors.
 You could wear a leopard print top with a solid color skirt, or the other way around, match it with a snake print boots and accessorize it with a crocodile print crossbody bag.
 This is not saying that it will work well with any color or print.
 As with any attire, you have to make sure to pick the right combination to get the New York street look, or else it could seem clashy.
 (Attention retailers: We will be introducing some of these prints and colors in our spring/summer collection.
 Make sure you don’t miss out on them!)